fbpx

 Sustainability reporting serves as a valuable tool to achieve corporate commitments and better manage climate-related business risks.
 This white paper walks you through what’s typically included and what should be considered.

-A guide to understanding the sustainability reporting ecosystem used for voluntary disclosures, as well as relevant regulations.
+A guide to understanding the sustainability reporting ecosystem used for voluntary disclosures, and relevant regulations.

 As businesses and their stakeholders, including but not limited to customers, investors, and employees, increasingly recognize the importance of environmental, social, and governance (ESG) performance, it’s essential to understand how various sustainability reporting mechanisms work together to enable effective voluntary disclosure of these factors.
 In this post, we will focus on the “E” aspect of ESG, exploring the world of sustainability reporting frameworks, standards, and corresponding protocols that organizations can use to voluntarily disclose climate impacts, risks, and other environmental factors, such as water and plastic waste.
 Following these reporting structures is not required when reporting voluntarily.
 However, they can be very helpful.
 Some frameworks even offer industry-specific protocols, while others can be applied to both organizations and municipalities.

-We will also show the relevance between common frameworks and upcoming or proposed regulations that would affect some United States (US) businesses, including the Securities and Exchange Commission (SEC) climate disclosure rule, the federal supplier rule, and the European Union’s (EU’s) Corporate Sustainability Reporting Directive (CSRD).
+Furthermore, the below lines will illustrate relevance between common frameworks and upcoming or proposed regulations that would affect some United States (US) businesses, including the Securities and Exchange Commission (SEC) climate disclosure rule, the federal supplier rule, and the European Union’s (EU’s) Corporate Sustainability Reporting Directive (CSRD).
 Join us as we navigate the complex landscape of sustainability reporting and its essential components.

 Understanding the Sustainability Reporting Ecosystem